Skip to main content

 • Meta’s internal research says that Instagram can pressure teens to live up to unrealistic body standards.
 The faulty body perception could lead to depression, eating disorders, loneliness and body dysmorphia.

-These research studies are not the only evidence connecting Instagram to eating disorders.
+These studies are not the only evidence connecting Instagram to eating disorders.
 Insiders at Meta, Instagram's parent company, have publicly discussed the platform’s harmful impact on youth.

-“We make body image issues worse for one in three teen girls,” one Meta employee said about Instagram’s real-world effects.
+“We make body image issues worse for one in three teen girls,” one Meta employee said about Instagram’s effects.

 Does Instagram promote anorexia?

-Plaintiffs allege there’s evidence that Instagram promotes anorexia in teens by fostering addiction that leads to mental health issues.
+Plaintiffs allege there’s evidence that Instagram promotes anorexia in teens by fostering overuse that leads to mental health issues.
 Eating disorders like anorexia are just one of the possible harms involved in social media mental health lawsuits against Instagram.

 Did Meta know about Instagram’s link with eating disorders?